10 Tips for Rolling Better Joints

 Always Grind First

 You don't need to spend $60+ for the best grinder!
 Regardless of your rolling abilities, crafting a perfect joint will be nearly impossible without a grinder.
 We recommend metal grinders as they are more durable and provide a smoother, more consistent grinding action – but they are also available in plastic or wood.
 All that matters is using one!
+Need to buy a full size two or four piece?
+Check out Billowby, they carry top brands.

 There are also lightweight, travel herb grinders ideal for smokers on the go – there is no excuse for breaking down bud with your hands.